Zam-Buk

 Zam-Buk is a patent medicine which was produced by the Zam-Buk Company of Leeds, England, founded by Charles Edward Fulford.
 It was first sold by his Bile Beans company in 1902, as a herbal balm and antiseptic ointment; the use of a complementary Zam-Buk soap was recommended to augment the treatment.
 The ointment was advertised as being effective against a wide range of conditions, including cuts, bruises, sprains, ulcers, bleeding piles and even colds and toothache.
 It could also be used as an embrocation by rubbing it into the muscles of the back, legs or feet.

 The source of the name is uncertain, but a link to South Africa has been suggested.
 It remains very widely popular in South Africa.
 The brand name was at one time used to refer to ambulance-men and first aiders at rugby league matches in Australia and New Zealand.

 The product is still manufactured today, often by Bayer, who now owns the trade mark in some, but not all, countries.
 It is available in Southern Africa, Malaysia, Indonesia, Singapore and Thailand.

 Formulation

 In the early 20th century, it was reported that the formulation comprised 66% paraffin wax, 20% pale resin (colophony), and 14% eucalyptus oil, with small amounts of other ingredients.
-More recently, the composition eucalyptus oil, 1.8% camphor, 0.5% thyme oil, and 0.65% sassafras oil.
+More recently, the composition was given as 5% eucalyptus oil, 1.8% camphor, 0.5% thyme oil, and 0.65% sassafras oil.
 The South African, English and Thai varieties do not contain sassafras.
-A 1908 report published in The British Medical Journal estimated that the cost of ingredients for a standard 0.6 oz box was one farthing, yet the retail price of the drug was 1s 1½ d.
+A 1908 report published in The British Medical Journal estimated that the cost of ingredients for a standard 0.6 oz box was one farthing, yet the retail price of was 1s 1½ d.